nchah/freebase-triples/README.md

 - Notes
     - "/" is replaced by "." for topic mids and domains/types/properties.
-    - URLs to freebase.com or w3.org are used, not just the mids.
-All freebase.com addresses no longer work following the site shutdown.
+    - URLs to freebase.com or w3.org are used, not just the Freebase mids.
+All freebase.com addresses no longer work following the site shutdown but remain in the data dump as unique identifiers.
+    - A mix of freebase.com and w3.org schemas are used, especially as predicates in the triples.

 - TODO:
-    - Data Cleaning
+    - Simplifying Data
         - Convert N-Triples [(Wikipedia)](https://en.wikipedia.org/wiki/N-Triples) format to N3 [(Wikipedia)](https://en.wikipedia.org/wiki/Notation3) or other format.
 Working with the full URIs conforms to the standard, but can be unwieldy to use.
             - Running on a head sample of 10k triples shows the following diffs in file size.
 The file size reduction where ~43% of the original is preserved looks promising.
             ```